-Figure 5-38 shows a time series of annual mean concentration of Pb in the PM10 particulate fraction, as measured from 2004 by urban sites in the UK Metals Network and its predecessors, as described in Section 3.3.2.
+Figure 5-38 shows a time series of the median annual mean concentration of Pb in the PM10 particulate fraction, as measured from 2004 by the UK Heavy Metals Network, as described in Section 3.3.2.
 (Prior to 2004, Pb in the particulate phase was measured by the six sites comprising the former Multi-Element Network.
 For further information on this, please see earlier reports in this series.
-However please note that the sampling method used by the Multi-Element Network was not size-selective).
+However please note that the sampling method used by the Multi-Element Network is not directly comparable with current sampling methods as it was not size-selective).